DoctorateCS/.github/profile/README.md

 # Doctorate

-Those are a group of tools for a certain game
+Those are a group of tools for a certain game (opensource on request)

 ## Objetives